 e���)(Xn@�y.!��(�PW+)��Hn9a/9�!�t5��P�~�k��e�ea�5�jA ~zY��Y(1�,1�� e���)(Xn@�y.!Dr�zY(�jpi�|�+z5Ymvp

-make flash monitor.
-Check section IDF Monitor for handy shortcuts and more details on using this application.
+See also IDF Monitor for handy shortcuts and more details on using IDF monitor.

-That’s all what you need to get started with ESP32!
+That’s all that you need to get started with ESP32!

-Now you are ready to try some other examples, or go right to developing your own applications.
+Now you are ready to try some other examples, or go straight to developing your own applications.

 Some environment variables can be specified whilst calling

-make allowing users to override arguments without needing to reconfigure them using
+make allowing users to override arguments without the need to reconfigure them using

 |Variables||Description & Usage|